AuthServer

 }

-// 6.
-SqlOS issues the auth code and redirects back to the OAuth clientWhat doesn't change#
+// 7.
+SqlOS issues the auth code and redirects back to the OAuth clientHeadless MFA uses the same result contract as every other step.

 OAuth on the wire is the same.
 MCP and other clients still use: